 At the time of writing this, direct buses from Singapore to Kuala Terengganu were not running.
 Your best bet is to get a bus to Johor Bahru and then catch a direct one from there.

 Most things to do in Kuala Terengganu are close together so it’s easy to walk between many of the attractions here.

-For others, there is a good bus system in Kuala Terengganu which should get you to most places listed above.
+For others, there is a good bus system in Kuala Terengganu which should get you to most places of interest in Kuala Terengganu listed above.
 However, if you have limited time, it’s much easier to use taxis and they are affordable as well.